RichardPar/ESP32_TFT_library/README.md

 CHANGES:
 The library defaults to the TTGO Esp32 development board with the OLED display.
-136x240 and has a funky OFFSET or X and Y planes.
+136x240 and has a funky OFFSET on X and Y planes.